lexinejazly-asuncion/FALL25_CS152_Project/README.md

 exit()
 ```

-### How to run this application
+## How to run this application
-### Step 0a: Check the virtual environment is activated
+### Step 0a: Check that the virtual environment is activated
 If your virtual environment is activated, it should say (venv) in your command line (Go to Step 0b)
 If it's not, activate the virtual environment:
 ```
 . venv/bin/activate
 ```

-#### Step 0b: Check if Models and Data are initialized
+### Step 0b: Check if the Models and Data are initialized
-If they are initialized, you will see a the ./Model/generated_content directory with 3 files: trained_models, club_indices.pkl, rso.json  (Go to Step 1)
+If they are initialized, you will see 3 files ./Model/generated_content directory: trained_models, club_indices.pkl, rso.json  (SKIP to Step 1)
 If any of these 3 files are missing, delete the generated_content folder (if it exists)

-**IMPORTANT**: This step must be completed before starting the web application!
+**IMPORTANT**: This step must be completed when starting the web application for the first time!

 Run the main.py script:
 ```